 Some of our RS-485 transceivers have to undergo this type of testing.
 The RS-485 communication interface is used frequently in industrial settings for its inherent noise immunity and ability to work over long distances.
 In many systems that use RS-485, the devices are susceptible to fast transients because they are in contact with multiple pieces of an application.
 An example of this is in motor control, where the RS-485 transceiver is the interface between the motor encoder and the microcontroller.
 Since the transceiver is connected to the motor encoder, the transients don’t only couple in through the main AC and DC power shared with the motor; they also couple through communication and control signals.
 Having transients present along the communication waveforms is inevitable, but RS-485 devices must be immune to damage from these strikes, and also recover communication quickly enough so that any messages to or from the microcontroller aren’t interrupted or misinterpreted.

-Here’s where TI’s new RS-485 transceiver, the THVD1550, comes into play.
+Here’s where TI’s new RS-485 transceivers, the THVD1550 and the THVD1450, come into play.
 Released this year, this device’s design emphasizes EFT and ESD protection, making it robust enough to thrive in the toughest industrial environments.
-TI created the High EMC Immunity RS-485 Interface Reference Design for Absolute Encoders specifically to showcase the THVD1550’s immunity to EFT testing.
+TI created the High EMC Immunity RS-485 Interface Reference Design for Absolute Encoders specifically to showcase the immunity to EFT testing of the THVD1550.
 Figure 2 shows a typical absolute encoder circuit, and shows where EFT would affect this system.

 Figure 2: Absolute encoder and motor application using RS485

-Make sure to check out my next post about EFT, where I’ll get more specific about how EFT testing is set up and executed, and why that is important to your product.
+Read part two of our What is an EFT blog series to learn how EFT testing is set up and executed, and why that is important to your product.

 All content and materials on this site are provided "as is".
 TI and its respective suppliers and providers of content make no representations about the suitability of these materials for any purpose and disclaim all warranties and conditions with regard to these materials, including but not limited to all implied warranties and conditions of merchantability, fitness for a particular purpose, title and non-infringement of any third party intellectual property right.
 No license, either express or implied, by estoppel or otherwise, is granted by TI.
 Use of the information on this site may require a license from a third party, or a license from TI.